-- When you request a meter, we'll do a survey to make sure we can fit one.
+- · When you request a meter, we'll do a survey to make sure we can fit one.
 If we can, we'll fit your meter within 50 working days from receiving the request.
-If we don't fit your meter within this period, you'll only pay the standing charges for our measured charges, which is a fixed rate per day (rather than your normal unmeasured charges). - Our customers are entitled to our Switchback Guarantee when applying for a water meter.
-This gives you the right to switch back to unmeasured charges anytime in the first two years.
-We'll guarantee you won't pay more than your unmeasuGed charges during this period. - If you have the meter fitted alongside a successful application for either Watersure, AquaCare Plus, LITE or Extra LITE and in the future you revert to our standard tariff, you'll have two years from that point to decide if you want to switch back.
-Even if you switch back the meter will stay where it is and if you move out, any future occupants will be charged using the meter. - We'll try to read your meter at least once a year.
+If we don't fit your meter within this period, you'll only pay the standing charges for our measured charges, which is a fixed rate per day (rather than your normal unmeasured charges). - · Between now and April 2030 we're moving all customers with a meter over to measured charges.
+Once our programme reaches your area and you have a meter fitted, you'll move over to metered charges even if it's been fitted for less than two years or you've chosen to switch back to unmeasured rates previously.
+Find out more at anglianwater.co.uk/switching - · If you have the meter fitted alongside a successful application for either Watersure, AquaCare Plus, LITE or Extra LITE and in the future you revert to our standard tariff, you'll have two years from that point to decide if you want to switch back.
+Even if you switch back the meter will stay where it is and if you move out, any future occupants will be charged using the meter. - \cdot We'll try to read your meter at least once a year.
 If we can't get access to it, we'll estimate your water usage.
 We'll accept your own reading if you provide it.